-The following individuals are not permitted to join a managed care plan.
+Individuals that are not permitted to join a Medicaid MCP:

-- Dually eligible under both the Medicaid and Medicare programs. - Institutionalized (in a nursing home and are not eligible under the Adult Extension category, long-term care facility, ICF-IID, or some other kind of institution). - Receiving Medicaid Waiver services and are not eligible under the Adult Extension category.
+• Dually eligible under both the Medicaid and Medicare programs;

+- Institutionalized (in a nursing home and are not eligible under the Adult Extension category, long-term care facility, ICF-MR, or some other kind of institution); or - Receiving Medicaid Waiver services and are not eligible under the Adult Extension category.
+If you are eligible for Medicaid under the Adult Extension category, you will receive your nursing home services through the Managed Care Plan.
+Additionally, Adult Extension members approved for waiver services will remain in the Managed Care Plan.